Gastroenteritis is an inflammation of your stomach and intestines. Common causes are:

 - Has bloody diarrhea.

-- Is younger than age 2 and has a fever for longer than one day or is age 2 or older and has a fever for longer than three days.
+- Is younger than age 2 and has a fever that lasts more than one day or is age 2 or older and has a fever that lasts more than three days.

 Terms and conditions of use